 The threshold voltage appears compelling at the indium content of 25\% to 40\% compared with the doping series.
 However, Figs.\,\ref{fig:comparison_doping_vs_In}(a3) and (d3) show that a higher hole density in the W-QW increases the $ehh$ Auger recombination.
 This underlines again the importance of reducing the hole concentration for minimizing threshold currents.
 To summarize, the carrier rebalancing strategy by means of raising the hole injector levels fails to efficiently reduce the hole concentration in the recombination QWs and suffers from a stronger Auger recombination.

-Fig.\,\ref{fig:GWJth_vs_sheetdoping} compares the Auger recombination currents calculated by Eq.\,\eqref{eq:GW_interband_current} with the measurements~\cite{Vurgaftman2011,VurgaftmanBandsPhotons,WeihPhD}.
+Fig.\,\ref{fig:GWJth_vs_sheetdoping} compares the Auger recombination currents calculated by Eq.\,\eqref{eq:GW_interband_current} with the measurements~\cite{Vurgaftman2011,VurgaftmanPrivateComm,WeihPhD}.
 As the $ehh$ process is dominant, reducing the hole population in the W-QW significantly decreases the threshold current in the left half of the plot.
-While the measured threshold currents increase in the right half, our simulation predicts a more flat trend.
-The choice of $\lambda_\mathrm{s}$ shifts the curve up- or downward, but does not alter its shape.
+While the measured threshold currents increase in the right half, our simulation predicts a flatter trend.
+The choice of $\lambda_\mathrm{s}$, $\gamma_\mathrm{gain}$, or the polarization vector shifts the curve up- or downward, but does not alter its trend.
+For example, the dotted curve in Fig.\,\ref{fig:GWJth_vs_sheetdoping_vs_intrasubband} in Appendix~\ref{app:sim_parameters} shows that a smaller value of $\gamma_\mathrm{gain}$ increases the peak gain, thereby reducing the threshold carrier densities and Auger rates.
+However, the qualitative trend remains similar.
 At high doping, one might expect an enhanced parasitic absorption and hence a higher threshold voltage.
-However, the absorption is hindered by the selection rules of the conduction subbands for nearly TE-polarized light, as demonstrated in Figs.\,\ref{fig:comparison_doping_vs_In}(b1--b2).
-Our model thus suggests that the Auger process alone is not sufficient to explain the increase of threshold currents at high doping concentrations.
+However, the absorption is small in our calculation, as shown in Figs.\,\ref{fig:comparison_doping_vs_In}(c1--c2), due to the selection rules of the conduction intersubband transitions for nearly TE-polarized light.